Mr. Ignacio Deschamps reports

 About Bank of Nova Scotia

-Scotiabank is Canada's international bank and a leading financial services provider in the Americas.
+Bank of Nova Scotia is Canada's international bank and a leading financial services provider in the Americas.
 The bank is dedicated to helping its more than 25 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
-The bank has a team of more than 97,000 employees and assets of $998-billion (as at Oct.
+With a team of more than 97,000 employees and assets of $998-billion (as at Oct.
 31, 2018), Scotiabank trades on the Toronto Stock Exchange and New York Stock Exchange.